Is your driveway looking a little worse for wear? Resurfacing a driveway may be the best way to breathe new life into your outdoor space.

 For cracks greater than a quarter-inch, repairing is simply a Band-Aid.
 Large cracks are a sign of significant issues as they allow water to seep in, even after a patch job.
 This is particularly an issue if you live in an area that is subjected to freezing temperatures as further damage is caused by water freezing and thawing under the surface.
 In this scenario, replacing your driveway surface entirely is recommended.

-Looking to resurface your driveway?
+Looking at resurfacing a driveway?
 Check out our article on some of the most popular surfaces.

 Another variable that you’ll need to consider if you’re questioning whether to repair or replace your driveway is the existing material.
 Some surfaces are easier to repair than others.
 Natural cobblestones, for example, may only require placing a couple of the pavers that have cracked.
 Concrete, on the other hand, will require resealing or re-surfacing to disguise the patchwork.